 - You must be a U.S. citizen or permanent resident.

 - You must currently have an unexpired, federally compliant driver’s license/ID card with a gold star in the upper right corner.

-- You must complete a license application form.
+- You must complete a license application form (in English or in Spanish).
 Applications will not be accepted without a signature and date included on the bottom of the form.

-- You’ll need to mail two documents to prove your residential/physical address (no more than one year old and in your name).
+- You’ll need to mail two documents to prove your residential/physical address (cannot be handwritten documents).
+Documents must show your name and must be less than one year old.
 Active military personnel and their dependents may use two documents proving their out-of-state residential address or APO/EPO address (if stationed overseas).

 - Please provide proof of military status if applicable.

-- If you’re 65 or older, a vision statement less than six months old is also required.
+- If you’re 65 or older, a vision statement less than one year old is also required.
 Scores must be recorded on our vision statement form.

-- Drivers who wear bioptic lenses aren’t eligible for mail-in renewal.
+- Drivers who wear bioptic lenses are not eligible for mail-in renewal.

-- Please include a self-addressed, stamped envelope for license return.
+- Include a self-addressed, stamped envelope for license return.